robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

 Policy1 states that a flow from PodA to PodB is allowed.
 Subsequent policy implies that flow from PodA to PodB is not allowed.

+From a networking narrative, Contrail prioritizes flow behavior as more critical.
+In the event of inherent contradiction in network policies, Contrail will honor the flow perspective.

-One of the core aspects is this notion that:
+One of the core aspects of this notion is:

-    If a policy matches a flow, the action is honored cluster-wide. i.e If a flow matches a policy at the source, the flow will match the same policy in the  destination as well.
+    If a policy matches a flow, the action is honored cluster-wide.

+i.e If a flow matches a policy at the source, the flow will match the same policy in the  destination as well.

 So going back to our prior example: